tom300z/DerpiWallpaper/README.md

 - Save as many recent wallpapers as you want
 - Small memory footprint (<50MB)

+## Download
+See the [Releases](https://github.com/tom300z/DerpiWallpaper/releases) page for downloads.

 ## How to use
 ![App Image](docs/app.png)
+Download the executable for your OS from the releases page and run it.

-The app is pretty self explanatory.
+The app itself is pretty self explanatory.
 Just put the binary anywhere on your PC and start it.
 You can also configure the app to run on boot.

 ## Development
 ### Setting up the development environment